itali43/PSTrading/README.md

 ~~~
 * <sub><sup>For More Light Reading, See Source: https://developer.apple.com/app-store/review/guidelines/#acceptable</sup></sub>

+This, if you think about it is quite responsible, even though I designed PSTrade to only touch Coinbase's servers, a less benevolent actor could quite easily use an application like this for dishonorable purposes.

 ### ❤️ -> 💔

-So, it seems my exciting new GDAX Trading Application will forever be only useful to me.
-No public release to the App Store.
-But enough story, here's what it looked like:
+So, no public release to the App Store for PSTrade, only private builds for crypto hedge funds..

+Anyway, enough story, here's what it looked like:
-Anyway, Enough Story.

 # Trading Feature Summary